OlenaVyshnevska/Etch_A_Sketch/README.md

-An Etch A Sketch game
+An Etch A Sketch game which replaces the cells you hover over to black